ItalyStrap/theme-json-generator/README.md

 wp theme-json generate
 ```

-This will generate the theme.json on the root of the active theme, parent **or** child.
+This will generate the theme.json at the root level of the active theme, parent **or** child.
-If you want to generate the theme.json for both add the option `--parent`
+If you want to generate the theme.json for both from inside the child root add the option `--parent`

 ```shell
 wp theme-json generate --parent